sting0312/Pewlett-Hackard-Analysis/README.md

 - Of those eligible employees, there are 402 Engineers, 392 Senior Staff, 332 Staff, 290 Senior Engineers, 77 Technique Leaders, and 56 Assistant Engineers.
 ## Summary
+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 ```
 SELECT DISTINCT ON (emp_no) e.emp_no, e.first_name, e.last_name, e.birth_date, de.from_date, de.to_date, t.title
 INTO employees_leaving